HOUSE-API-Project/sinatra-api-provider/README.md

     limit                  # The count of json length, default as one.
 Zero means unlimited. from                   # The format is YYYYMMDDhhmmss.
-    to                     # from and to require a combination. sort                   # sort=asc means sort by ascending.
+    to                     # from and to require a combination. period                 # day or week or month.
+It can't be compatible with period and from/to. sort                   # sort=asc means sort by ascending.
 It will sort decending order in other cases.

 ## How do I get started?